OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Migrate slurmctld version <= 23.02
 ------------------------------------

-In Slurm_ 23.02 and older, changes to ``SlurmctldHost`` are not possible with jobs running on the system.
+In Slurm_ 23.02 and older, changes to ``SlurmctldHost`` are not possible while jobs are running on the system.
 Therefore you have to **stop all running jobs**, for example by making a :ref:`resource_reservation`.
 Read the FAQ `How should I relocate the primary or backup controller? <https://slurm.schedmd.com/faq.html#controller>`_ with the procedure: